6 Tips to Improve Brand YOU

 4. Physical Health & Fitness—the best drug on the market

-It’s when you don’t have the time to work out or attend to your medical needs that you need it the most.
+It’s when you don’t have the time to work out or attend to the medical needs that you need it the most.
 The easy payback for even a few weeks of a solid fitness routine is that you will be more clear-headed, clear-eyed and vibrant.
 This is no time to martyr yourself by skipping workouts or putting off important doctor visits.
 Being healthy and physically fit will add to your confidence.

 5. Sleep—get more